-The Open Society Institute–Baltimore’s Criminal and Juvenile Justice Program seeks to reduce the overuse of incarceration and its social and economic costs without compromising public safety and promote justice systems that are fair, are used as a last resort, and offer second chances.
+The Open Society Institute–Baltimore’s Criminal and Juvenile Justice Program seeks to reduce the overuse of incarceration and its social and economic costs without compromising public safety and to promote justice systems that are fair, are used as a last resort, and offer second chances.
 It supports advocacy, public education, research, grassroots organizing, litigation and demonstration projects that focus on reforming racial and social inequities at critical stages of the criminal and juvenile justice systems: arrest, detention and pre-trial / pre-adjudication; sentencing, incarceration, and pre-release; and reentry and reintegration into the community.

-The Criminal and Juvenile Justice Program will support only organizations that seek to impact the lives of Baltimore City residents.
+The Criminal and Juvenile Justice Program will support only organizations that seek to impact the lives of Baltimore residents.

-- Increase the number of Baltimore residents who are diverted from the criminal and juvenile justice systems, particularly those accused of non-violent offenses.
+- increase the number of Baltimore residents who are diverted from the criminal and juvenile justice systems, particularly those accused of non-violent offenses.
 The program supports efforts to: investigate and promote effective alternatives to arrests, including school-based arrests; promote community-based alternatives to juvenile detention centers and adult jails; and end the practice of automatically charging youth as adults.

-- Promote systemic reform of unfair criminal and juvenile justice policies and practices relating to arrests, pre-trial procedures, sentencing, conditions of confinement, and parole and probation.
+- promote systemic reform of unfair criminal and juvenile justice policies and practices relating to arrests, pretrial procedures, sentencing, conditions of confinement, and parole and probation.
 The program supports policy reform efforts to address discriminatory arrests, pre-trial, sentencing and parole and probation practices.
-It also promotes efforts to ensure that prisons and jails maintain programming that will help people who are incarcerated to develop the skills needed to be successful when they return to the community.
+It also promotes efforts to ensure that prisons and jails maintain programming that will help people who are incarcerated to develop the skills needed to be successful when they return to the community

-- Ensure that individuals with criminal and juvenile records successfully reenter and reintegrate into Baltimore City.
+- ensure that individuals with criminal and juvenile records successfully reenter and reintegrate into Baltimore City.
 The program supports advocacy efforts and demonstration projects that promote policies and practices that ensure appropriate access to employment, education and other opportunities regardless of criminal background status.

 Step 1: Letter of Inquiry

-- a description of the program to be funded,
+- a description of the program to be funded

-- the qualifications of the organization to carry out the program,
+- the qualifications of the organization to carry out the program

-- the amount of the budget and the funds requested.
+- the amount of the budget and the funds requested

 Step 2: Proposal Submission